How Sugar Affects Your Immune System (And What You Can Do About It)

 Kind of, yes…but it’s more like giving your body a reset.

-No need for crazy juice cleanses or $99 "detox teas".
-Your body knows what to do—you just have to stop throwing curveballs at it.
+No need for crazy juice cleanses or $99 "detox teas", those are really just a bunch of marketing genius.
+Your body knows what to do, you just have to stop throwing curveballs at it.

 Knowledge is Power (and Cookies Are Still Delicious)